ms-club-sliit/msclubwesite-v2/documentation/DEV_README.md

 ## IMPORTANT NOTES :pencil2:
 ### Install Dependencies
-Please you `yarn` to install the dependencies to the application. <br>
+Please use `yarn` to install the dependencies to the application. <br>
 Example: *Install `axios` to the application.*
 ```
 $ yarn add axios